Copyright © 2015 American Cancer Society

 The following items are required to be included with the online submission:

-• Cover letter that includes the statements ‘‘All authors have read and approved the manuscript’’ and “This manuscript is not under consideration elsewhere” as well as any additional information that may impact the review process
+• Cover letter that describes the significance and novelty of the work and includes the statements ‘‘All authors have read and approved the manuscript’’ and “This manuscript is not under consideration elsewhere” as well as any additional information that may impact the review process

-• Manuscript category (eg, Editorial, Review Article, Original Article, etc.)
+• Manuscript type (eg, Editorial, Review Article, Original Article, etc.)

-• The anatomic site or general topic best suited for the original article
+• The anatomic site or discipline best suited for the original article

-• Reviewer suggestions that include names, addresses, phone number, and e-mail addresses
+• Reviewer suggestions that include names and e-mail addresses

 • Original Articles: Scientific reports of the results of original clinical research.
-The text is limited to 5000 words including the title page, abstract, text, references, figures, figure legends, and tables.
+The text is limited to 5000 words including the title page, abstract, text, references, and tables.
 Abstracts are limited to 250 words.

 • Review Articles: A timely, in-depth treatment of an issue.
 Review articles are generally solicited by the editors, but unsolicited materials will be considered.
-Review articles must be no longer than 6000 words including title page, abstract, text, tables, figures, figure legends, and references.
+Review articles must be no longer than 6000 words including title page, abstract, text, tables, and references.

 • Editorials: Opinions of recognized leaders in oncologic specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript in the same issue.
 Length should not exceed 2400 words with no more than 20 references.